mobie/mobie.github.io/specs/mobie_spec.md

 		- `sourceNamesAfterTransform`: Names of the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
-	- `grid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
-The field `sources` is required.
+	- `mergedGrid`: A grid view of multiple sources that creates an new merged source.
+Only valid if all sources have the same size (both in pixels and physical space).
+The fields `mergedGridSourceName` and `sources` are required.
-		- `name`:
+		- `mergedGridSourceName`:
 		- `positions`: Grid positions for the sources.
 If not specified, the sources will be arranged in a square grid.
-If given, must have the same keys as `sources`, mapping to 2d grid positions.Contains array with items of type [None](#None-metadata)
+If given, must have the same length as `sources` and contain 2d grid positions specified as [y, x].
+Contains a list of arrays.
-		- `sourceNamesAfterTransform`: Contains array with items of type [None](#None-metadata)
-		- `sources`: Contains array with items of type [None](#None-metadata)
-		- `timepoints`: The valid timepoints for this transformation.
-If none is given, the transformation is valid for all timepoints.
-Contains a list of integers.
+		- `sources`: The sources this transformation is applied to.
+Contains a list of strings.
 	- `crop`: Crop transformation applied to a list of sources.
 The fields `min`, `max` and `sources` are required.
+		- `centerAtOrigin`: Whether to center the source at the coordinate space origin after applying the crop.
+By default true.
 		- `max`: Maximum coordinates for the crop.
 Contains a list of numbers.
 		- `min`: Minimum coordinates for the crop.
 Contains a list of numbers.
 		- `name`:
-		- `shiftToOrigin`: Whether to shift the source to the coordinate space origin after applying the crop.
-By default true.
 		- `sourceNamesAfterTransform`: Names of the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
+	- `transformedGrid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
+The field `sources` is required.
+		- `centerAtOrigin`: Center the views at the origin for 3d sources.
+		- `name`:
+		- `positions`: Grid positions for the sources.
+If not specified, the sources will be arranged in a square grid.
+If given, must have the same length as `sources` and contain 2d grid positions specified as [y, x].
+Contains a list of arrays.
+		- `sourceNamesAfterTransform`:  Contains a list of arrays.
+		- `sources`:  Contains a list of arrays.
+		- `timepoints`: The valid timepoints for this transformation.
+If none is given, the transformation is valid for all timepoints.
+Contains a list of integers.
 - `uiSelectionGroup`:
 - `viewerTransform`: The viewer transformation of this view.Must contain exactly one of the following items:
 	-
+		- `timepoint`: The initial timepoint shown in the viewer.
+	-
+		- `normalVector`: The normal vector to the view plane.
+Contains a list of numbers.
 		- `timepoint`: The initial timepoint shown in the viewer.
 	-
 		- `affine`: Affine transformation applied by the viewer.
 Contains a list of numbers.